-Here’s the secret to advancing your career and learning invaluable leadership skills: sales training.
+Here’s the secret to advancing your profession and learning invaluable career skills: sales training.
 Sales training teaches women key attributes needed to overcome obstacles and achieve our objectives.
 It’s a game changer, even for those who aren’t in a sales position.
 Core sales training covers conflict, negotiation, relationships, presentation, persuasion, and the ask.
 Each of these are foundational building blocks that will enhance your position and leadership opportunities, no matter what department you work in.
 All women should pursue sales training if they want to excel in their careers.

 Sales professionals must learn how to navigate and manage conflict, both internal and external.
 As such, basic sales training covers addressing conflict, mitigating the conflict, and resolving conflict in a mutually beneficial manner.
-These are skills that translate to all types of careers.
+These are invaluable career skills that translate to all types of professions.
 And although many women struggle with conflict, both in their professional and personal lives, learning to break down the elements of discord and the means to solve these challenges is an indispensable leadership skill.

 Our lives are built on our relationships.
 They provide added strength to overcome adversity, support to navigate tricky situations, and shared joy in our triumphs.
 While many women have a solid foundation of relationship building skills, sales training takes it to a new level.
 It delivers a better understanding and consciousness around the subtlety of relational capital, as well as an awareness of establishing, fostering, and nurturing long-term relationships that will enrich our lives and present more opportunities in our careers.